-Gastrointestinal (GI) cancer is a term used for the group of cancers that affect the gastrointestinal tract and other organs that are contained within the digestive system, including the esophagus, pancreas, stomach, colon, rectum, anus, liver, biliary system, and small intestine.
+GI cancer is a term used for the group of cancers that affect the gastrointestinal tract and other organs within the digestive system.
+The most common sites of GI cancer start in the colon (large intestine), rectum, esophagus, pancreas, stomach, and liver.
+Other common locations include the gallbladder, biliary system, and small intestine.

 Anal cancer starts in the anal canal--a short tube at the end of your rectum through which stool leaves your body.
 The inner lining of the anal canal is the mucosa.
 Most anal cancers start from cells in the mucosa.
 Anal cancers that start from cells in the glands located under the mucosa are called adenocarcinomas.
 Many types of tumors can develop in the anus, including non-cancerous ones.

 Our gastrointestinal cancer specialists have compiled some frequently asked questions to get you through some of your first questions.

 Clinical research trials are offered for GI cancer patients in the Portland, OR, and Vancouver, WA areas.
 This allows patients to participate in clinical research trials that have led to new cancer therapies being approved by the FDA.
 We're currently working on finding new treatment options for colorectal cancer, stomach cancer, liver cancer, pancreatic cancer, and other GI cancers.